-He contributes actively to the business and civic communities through many public appointments.
-He has served as the President of the Singapore Chinese Chamber of Commerce and Industry ("SCCCI") from 1993 - 1997 and 2001 - 2005 and is currently the Honorary President of the SCCCI.
-He is the Chairman of the Board of Trustees of National Youth Achievement Award Council, Trustee of The Duke of Edinburgh's International Award Foundation, and member of the Board of Trustees of Nanyang Technological University.
-He is also a member of the Climate Change Network and Marina Bay Public Art Advisory Panel, as well as an Honorary Fellow of the Society of Project Managers.
+Mr Kwek contributes actively to the business and civic communities through many public appointments.
+He served as the President of the SCCCI from 1993 to 1997 and 2001 to 2005 and is currently an Honorary President of the SCCCI.
+He is the Chairman of the Board of Trustees of the National Youth Achievement Award Council, co-Chairman of the International Panel of Experts on Construction Productivity & Prefabrication Technology, Trustee of The Duke of Edinburgh's International Award Foundation, and a member of the Board of Trustees of Nanyang Technological University.
+He is also a member of the Singapore Management University's Master of Tri-sector Collaboration Advisory Group, the Climate Change Network, Marina Bay Public Art Advisory Panel and the National Productivity and Continuing Education Council, as well as an Honorary Fellow of the Society of Project Managers and a Fellow of the SID.
+He was also appointed a Justice of the Peace by the President of the Republic of Singapore in 2013.